HTTP Request: General Settings

 Set the maximum URL path length to

-To set the maximum number of characters allowed in a URL, select the Set the maximum URL path link to check box.
+To set the maximum number of bytes allowed in a URL, select the Set the maximum URL path length to check box.

 Allow range requests through unmodified